-First and foremost, this name is the name for a vine associated.
+First and foremost, this term is used to refer to a name vine associated.
 In fact, it is an umbrella term for various game types. intersections or. new varieties with Muskateller participation and also not so seldom unrelated grape varieties.
-One can not therefore speak of a variety group and certainly not Muskateller family (the same phenomenon is also true for the four name groups Lambrusco.
+One can therefore not speak of a variety group and certainly not Muskateller family (the same phenomenon is also true for the four name groups Lambrusco.
 Malvasia.
 Trebbiano and Vernaccia ).
 There are muscat varieties with berries in every imaginable way shades of white, yellow, gray, green, pink, red, brown, purple, blue and black.
-According to one of the numerous hypotheses, the variety is already around 3000 BC.
+According to one of the many hypotheses, the variety is said to have already reached around 3000 BC.
 BC were known to the Egyptians and Persians, for which sometimes murals are also called indicia.
 For this, however, any valid proof is missing, because with such pictorial representations an identification is of course not possible.

 There are several variants of the meaning of the name.
 Since it is a very old, possibly already in the antiquity known grape variety or grape varieties, it should be meant the Latin "musca" (fly), because the intense scent attracts insects.
 That will be synonymous with the of Columella (1st century AD) and Pliny the Elder (23-79) mentioned ancient Vitis apiana connected.
-Other hypotheses call the cities Muscat in the Sultanate of Oman or Moschat, now a suburb of Athens.
-The most common cause of the name refers to the typical smell / taste of the grapes or the wine made from them - the nutmeg, But in contrast to the general opinion two different causes / substances are responsible, namely nutmeg and musk, Such flavors are also found in other grape varieties such as Traminer in front.
+Other hypotheses call the cities Muscat in the sultanate of Oman or Moschat, today a suburb of Athens.
+The most common reason for the name refers to the typical smell / taste of the grapes or the wine made from it - the nutmeg, But in contrast to the general opinion two different causes / substances are responsible, namely nutmeg and musk, Such aromas are also found in other grape varieties such as Traminer in front.
 Varieties with this sound become the so-called bouquet places counted.

 But that's not all. in the glossary There are about 150 muscat varieties.
-The term "Muscat / Muscat" is as a name part in many grape name or synonyms and homonyms in the respective national languages, although they are not always Muskatellerorten.
+The term "Muscat / Muscat" is as a name part in many grape name or synonyms and homonyms contained in the respective national languages, although it is not always about Muskatellerorten.
 These include Meski (Tunisia); Misket (Bulgaria); Moscatel (Spain, Portugal); Moscato, Moscatello (Italy); Moschato, Moschoudia, Muskuti (Greece); Nutmeg, muscatel (Germany, Austria); Muskotály (Hungary). specially Muscat Blanc and Muscat d'Alexandrie were often either ancestors of natural crosses or crossing partners of new breeds (the varieties are listed there).